top of page

 IMG_3378.JPG

 Making this concept a reality requires funding and the coordinated effort of the multiple agencies that implement restoration activities in the Klamath Basin.
 It also requires close collaboration among local, state, federal, tribal, and private partners in addressing policy and pragmatic barriers to implementation.
-The LKLWG is a collaborative table with the following partners:
+The LKLWG is a collaborative table with the following participants:

 Natural Resource Conservation Service